nandayvk/EECE5554_Final_Project/README.md

 [**replace_camera_info.py**](src/vslam_user/src/replace_camera_info.py): python file to modify and correct original camera_info topics in NEU dataset.
 Uses updated camera intrinsics and extrinsics given to us.

+# Package Comparison

+Packages were compared with their generated poses.
+A plot can be generated comparing the SOFT Odometry results to RTAB-Map's results by running `analyze_soft_rtab.m` in Matlab.
+Pose's were not compared for OpenVSLAM because there was an issue retrieving poses outside the Pangolin viewer.